VelocityVMM/Velocity/docs/APISPEC-1.0.md

 - `200`: Group removed

-- `401 - Unauthorized`: The current user is not allowed to remove users
+- `403 - Forbidden`: The current user is not allowed to remove users

 ## `/u/group/assign` - PUT <a id="put-u-group-assign"></a>